 • the appearance of a specific rash in the form of small red spots.

-The spots quickly fill with fluid and turn into itchy blisters.
-Sometimes with chickenpox, a cough also appears.
-The appearance of a cough signals a weakened immunity of the patient.
+The spots quickly fill with liquid and turn into itchy blisters.
+Sometimes with chickenpox a cough also appears.
+The appearance of a cough indicates a weakened immune system of the patient.
 In this case, we are talking about chickenpox pneumonia.
-In this case, the infection gets deep into the respiratory tract, and affects the trachea and bronchi.
-The cough can be mild or severe.
-The cough disappears with the attenuation of the general disease.
-Chickenpox is sick once.
+In this case, the infection enters deep into the respiratory tract and affects the trachea and bronchi.
+Cough can occur in both mild and severe forms.
+The cough goes away with the attenuation of the general disease.
+You only get chickenpox once.
 After illness, immunity appears.

 The course of chickenpox can be mitigated by an antiviral drug such as acyclovir.
 Chickenpox usually does not cause complications.
-As long as there is a rash, the blisters should not be damaged in order to avoid infection in the wounds and the appearance of scars in their place in the future.
+While there is a rash, the blisters should not be damaged in order to avoid infection in the wounds and the appearance of scars in their place in the future.

-To forestall the high level of morbidity in kindergartens and schools, quarantine measures are being carried out.
-Compliance with sanitary and hygienic measures, frequent ventilation of premises, and wet cleaning contribute to a decrease in the incidence rate.
-Sick children are immediately isolated until the moment when the disease ceases to be contagious.
-The problem is that at the time of the onset of the symptoms of all these diseases, including the appearance of a rash with a cough, a sick child has time to infect his environment.
+To prevent a high incidence rate, quarantine measures are being carried out in preschool institutions and schools.
+Reducing the incidence rate is facilitated by compliance with sanitary and hygienic measures, frequent ventilation of premises, and wet cleaning.
+Sick children are immediately isolated until the disease ceases to be contagious.
+The problem is that at the time the symptoms of all these diseases appear, including the appearance of a rash with cough, the sick child manages to infect his environment.

-In conclusion, I would like to note that some of the above diseases, accompanied by coughs and rashes on the body, can be prevented by vaccination, others cannot.
-Most of them get sick in childhood, and this is even for the best, since adults suffer from "childhood diseases" hard.
+In conclusion, I would like to note that some of the diseases described above, accompanied by a cough and rash on the body, can be prevented by vaccination, others cannot.
+Most of them get sick in childhood, and this is even for the better, since adults suffer from “childhood illnesses” hard.

 Please note that cough is a symptom of many diseases, not only those listed above!
 2 ratings, average: 3,00 out of 5)

-Often, along with bronchospasm, symptoms arise that, it would seem, have nothing to do with them.
-One of these strange manifestations is a skin rash, a cough that torments a person, nevertheless, turns out to be associated with it.
+Often, along with bronchospasms, symptoms arise that seem to have nothing to do with them.
+One of these strange manifestations is considered to be a skin rash; a cough that torments a person still turns out to be associated with it.
 Sometimes there is also a temperature.
 What is the reason for the occurrence of such a symptom complex?

 Dry cough and rash as signs of an allergic reaction

-With a weakened immunity in the body, malfunctions can occur.
-Protective functions begin to turn on upon contact with substances that, in fact, do not pose any danger to him:
+When the immune system is weakened, malfunctions may occur in the body.
+Protective functions begin to turn on upon contact with substances that essentially do not pose any danger to him:

 • Some products.